amritamo/trajectory-prediction/README.md

 # Autobots Roll Out!!

-This project has Exploratory Data Analysis (EDA) and model development using LSTM-based approaches for CSE 251B Group Project.
+This project has Exploratory Data Analysis (EDA) and model development using a transformer-based approaches for CSE 251B Group Project.

 ## Repository Structure